Strike appoints Just Eat executive as chief growth officer

 Edel Kinane has also worked on campaigns with Brown Thomas, PepsiCo and Unilever

-Ms Kinnae joins Strike from Just Eat where she held the role of commercial director.
-She has worked on a number of marketing campaigns both in house and on the agency side for blue chip brands including Brown Thomas, PepsiCo and Unilever.
+Ms Kinane joins Strike from Just Eat where she held the role of commercial director.
+She has worked on a number of marketing campaigns both in house and on the agency side for blue-chip brands including Brown Thomas, PepsiCo and Unilever.

 Strike chief executive Oli Cavanagh said: “We are currently putting in place the foundations upon which we will build the company and continue to grow.
 Edel’s appointment is critical to this strategy as she brings relevant commercial, digital and brand experience to the Strike team.